-At this early stage the majority of the research being conducted revolves around surveys conducted for the purposes of assessing and building up a detailed knowledge of the biodiversity of the Marine Park in which we are based, as well as an developing an understanding of the key requirements that species here have from their ecosystem and how they are behaving in these environments.
+At this early stage the majority of the research being conducted revolves around surveys for the purposes of assessing and building up a detailed knowledge of the biodiversity within the Marine Park in which we are based.
+In addition we are working to develop our understanding of the key ecosystem requirements for the species here as well as how individual species are behaving and reacting to both broad- and fine-scale changes in their environment.
 The projects also allow us to identify and quantify the primary threats impacting the marine life here which in turn allows us to develop and deploy the most appropriate methods for preventing or mitigating these issues.

 At present the identification and recording of marine life is being conducted through combinations of a number of studies:

 - Fish Surveys

 - Substrate Surveys

 - Shark Population Monitoring